inmanta/inmanta-core/docs/guides/openstack.rst

 Actual usage
 ----------------------------------

-Creating instances of ``vm::Host`` is not practival: it takes too many parameters and they are often the same.
+Creating instances of ``vm::Host``, as shown above is not practival: it takes too many parameters and polutes the model.

-Models using an IaaS are built around two user defined types: a custom infrastructure object and a custom host object.
+Instead, we use the capabilities of Inmanta to encapsulate this complexity.

+When building larger models, it is best to create your own ``Host`` type.
+This type encapsulates all settings that are the same for all hosts.
-* The infrastructure object collects all system wide config (such as the ``vm::IaaS`` object, monitoring cluster, networks, global parameters,...)
+Addtionally, if there is some shared infrastructure (such as the ``vm::IaaS`` object, monitoring clusters, shared networks, global parameters,...) it is best to make an infrastructure object.
-* The host object contains all settings that are the same for all hosts.

-For example:

-.. todo:: add link to source
+For example (full source is at https://github.com/inmanta/inmanta/tree/master/docs/examples/openstackclean)

 We can reduce the main file to: